AdobeDocs/experience-manager-65.nl-NL/help/sites-administering/ims-config-and-admin-console.md

 #### User Sync Tool {#user-sync-tool}

-Met het hulpprogramma voor gebruikerssynchronisatie (UST in het kort) kunnen zakelijke klanten Adobe-gebruikers maken of beheren met Active Directory of andere geteste OpenLDAP-directoryservices.
+Met het Hulpprogramma voor gebruikerssynchronisatie (UST in het kort) kunnen zakelijke klanten Adobe-gebruikers maken of beheren met Active Directory of andere geteste OpenLDAP-directoryservices.
 De doelgebruikers zijn de Beheerders van de Identiteit van IT (de Folder van de Onderneming en de Beheerders van het Systeem) die het hulpmiddel zullen kunnen installeren en vormen.
 Het opensource-programma kan worden aangepast, zodat klanten het kunnen aanpassen aan hun eigen specifieke vereisten.

 When User Sync runs, it fetches a list of users from the organization’s Active Directory (or any other compatible data source) and compares it with the list of users within the [!DNL Admin Console].
 It then calls the Adobe [!DNL User Management] API so that the [!DNL Admin Console] is synchronized with the organization’s directory.
 De wisselstroom is volledig eenrichtingsverkeer; eventuele bewerkingen in de map worden [!DNL Admin Console] niet naar de map doorgestuurd.